peschee/probe-match-verifier/public/HOWTO.md

 # How-to

-1. Perform a probe match as described in the [Probe Matching documentation](https://www.lightillusion.com/probe_matching.html) on the LightIllusion website.
+1. 📝 Perform a probe match as described in the [Probe Matching documentation](https://www.lightillusion.com/probe_matching.html) on the LightIllusion website.

-2. Use the «Manual Measure Tab» to measure the **same colours in the same range** as during the probe match.
-In oder to be able to save the profile, your patch sets need to contain the following values:
+2. 🧪 Use the **Manual Measure Tab** to measure the **same colours in the same range** as during the probe match.
+In order to save the profile, your patch sets need to contain the following values:

    <!-- prettier-ignore -->
    <table class='table-patches'>